jolau/VibrationDAQ/README.md

 | GND   | 25  | 26  | CE 2  |

 ## Installation
+_In case you want to setup your own VibrationDAQ on a Raspberry Pi:_
 1. Install yaml-cpp (as described below)
 2. Clone this repo.
 3. `cd VibrationDAQ`